vocdoni/docs/Epic1.md

 ## Voting smart-contract
-- Least important, could be omitted
+- Not need to implement time-frames
 - Should implement...
-    - createProcess(name, voteEncryptionKey)// No need for timeframes
+    - createProcess(name, voteEncryptionKey)
     - AddPackageAgregationHash(agregatedPackagesHash)
     - FinalizeProcess(voteEncryptionKey)

 ## Census Merkle-tree generation
-_Generates a Merkle-tree based on
 - Takes thousands of public keys.
 - Creates a Merkle-tree
 - No optimizations (sparse Merkle-trees, streams...)
 - Makes sense to have its own repository
 -
 ## Integration
-_
 - Can be done using a test suit
 - It only requires the client
 - Can be the start of the light-client repository